-The following table sets forth the beneficial ownership of shares of our common stock and shares of our common stock into which OP Units are exchangeable beginning one year following the commencement of this offering and the formation transactions for (i) each person who is expected to be the beneficial owner of 5% or more of our outstanding common stock or 5% or more of our outstanding common stock and OP Units immediately following the commencement of this offering, (ii) each director and executive officer of our Sponsor, and (iii) the directors and executive officers of our Sponsor as a group.
+The following table sets forth, as of September 30, 2023, the beneficial ownership of shares of our common stock and shares of our common stock into which OP Units are exchangeable for (i) each person who is the beneficial owner of 10% or more of our outstanding common stock or 10% or more of our outstanding common stock and OP Units as of the date of this offering circular, (ii) each director and executive officer of our Sponsor, and (iii) the directors and executive officers of our Sponsor as a group.
 To our knowledge, each person that beneficially owns shares of our common stock has sole voting and disposition power with regard to such shares.

-Unless otherwise indicated below, each person or entity has an address in care of our principal executive offices at 11601 Wilshire Blvd, Suite 1690, Los Angeles, CA 90025.
+Unless otherwise indicated below, each person or entity has an address in care of our principal executive offices at 9595 Wilshire Blvd #800, Beverly Hills, CA 90212.